RMLio/ap-data-to-dashboard/README.md

 - `shacl:maxCount`

 If `shacl:minCount >= 1`,
-the corresponding column header in the Excel sheet is **bold and underlined**, indicating it is a required field.
+the corresponding column header in the Excel sheet is bold and underlined, indicating it is a required field.

-This information is recorded in `template.schema.json` sheet` to facilitate the automated generation of YARRRML mappings and SPARQL queries.
+The script records this information in `template.schema.json` sheet to facilitate the automated generation of YARRRML mappings and SPARQL queries.

 ### Produce input data using the template Excel workbook